 The Cancer Legal Resource Center (CLRC) is a national, joint program of the Disability Rights Legal Center and Loyola Law School Los Angeles.
 The CLRC provides free information and resources on cancer-related legal issues to cancer survivors, caregivers, health care professionals, employers, and others coping with cancer.

 A cancer diagnosis may carry with it a variety of legal issues, including insurance coverage, employment and taking time off work, access to health care and government benefits, and estate planning.
 These legal issues can cause people unnecessary worry, confusion, and stress, and can be overwhelming.
 When these legal issues are not addressed, people may find that although they have gotten through treatment, they have lost their homes, jobs, or insurance coverage.

 The CLRC has a national, toll-free Telephone Assistance Line (866-THE-CLRC) where callers can receive free and confidential information about relevant laws and resources for their particular situation.
 Members of the CLRC's Professional Panel of attorneys, insurance agents, and accountants can provide additional assistance.

-The CLRC has assisted over 43,000 individuals on the Telephone Assistance Line (866-THE-CLRC).
+The CLRC has assisted tens of thousands of individuals on the Telephone Assistance Line (866-THE-CLRC).
 Since its founding in 1997, the CLRC remains unique, providing invaluable cancer-related legal information and resources to people nationwide.
 The success of the Center's work is reflected in the enormous need for the information it provides.
-Throughout its 15-year history, the CLRC has served over 310,000 people through the Telephone Assistance Line, conferences, seminars, workshops, education and outreach programs, and other cancer community activities.
+The CLRC continues to serve patients, caregivers, survivors, and others coping with cancer through the Telephone Assistance Line, conferences, seminars, workshops, education and outreach programs, and other cancer community activities.